mglosova/DevopsAcademy/README.md

 Italicized text is the *cat's meow*.
 A *cat* meow.

+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+>> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+> #### The quarterly results look great!
+>
+> - Revenue was off the chart.
+> - Profits were higher than ever.
+>
+>  *Everything* is going according to **plan**.

+- First item
+- Second item
+- Third item
+- Fourth item

 ---

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**